-As a result, you should avoid trash diving near gates, fences, or private property if you need to open one.
-Those aren’t the best places in California to go trash diving, especially if you don’t have all of the appropriate licenses and permits.
+As a result, you should avoid dumpster diving near gates, fences, or private property if you need to open one.
+Those aren’t the best places in California to go dumpster diving, especially if you don’t have all of the appropriate licenses and permits.

 Is Dumpster Diving at night illegal in California?

 In California, dumpster diving at night is absolutely legal.
-In reality, the limits are the same whether you dive dumpsters during the day or at night.
-Trash scavenging in residential neighborhoods late at night, on the other hand, appears to be risky.
+In reality, the limits are the same whether you dive into dumpsters during the day or at night.
+Dumpster diving in residential neighborhoods of California late at night, on the other hand, appears to be highly risky.
 It’s possible that a police officer will be dispatched to your location.
-Furthermore, trash diving late at night in California attracts a much larger crowd.
-Because they prefer seclusion, most dumpster divers prefer to go dumpster diving at night.
+Additionally, trash diving late at night attracts a much larger crowd in California.
+Since they prefer seclusion, most dumpster divers prefer to go dumpster diving at night.
 Dumpster diving in California is best done early in the morning or late at night, in my opinion.

 - Construction Sites

 - Shopping Malls